-As of January 31, 2016, we had five issued patents, fourteen patent applications pending for examination in the U.S., and four patent applications pending for examination in foreign jurisdictions, both of which are related to U.S. applications.
-Our issued patents will expire between 2028 and 2033.
+As of January 31, 2017, we had 13 issued patents, 15 patent applications pending for examination in the U.S., and five patent applications pending for examination in foreign jurisdictions, all of which are related to U.S. applications.
+Our issued patents will expire between 2028 and 2036.
 We cannot assure you whether any of our patent applications will result in the issuance of a patent or whether the examination process will require us to narrow our claims.
 Any issued patents may be contested, circumvented, found unenforceable or invalidated, and we may not be able to prevent third parties from infringing them.
 We are also a party to various license agreements with third parties who typically grant us the right to use certain third-party technology in conjunction with our products and services, or to integrate software into our products, including open source software and other software available on commercially reasonable terms.